AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

 . . .

-We'll explore this in the pratical, but it has several advantages:
+We'll explore this in the practical, but it has several advantages:

  - easy to install
  - quick to load small-to-moderate sized graphs